 Monthly FIRE goals

-- Achieve a savings rate of over 50%
+- Achieve a savings rate of over 60%

-- Stick to my budget as much as possible
+- Stick to the budget

-Recurrent yearly FIRE goals
+yearly FIRE goals

 - Increase income by 15% every year